Here to give you the definitive guide to the best and worst sweeteners for your health is HUM Nutritionist Jessica Bippen, MS, RD.

 Maple is a sticky syrup that comes from boiling down the sap from maple trees.
 It ranges in colors from golden to amber based on the time of the season the sap was extracted from the maple trees.
 Maple syrup is a great alternative sweetener thanks to its antioxidants and trace amount of nutrients like manganese and zinc.

 These soft and chewy fruits are nature’s candy!
 Dates are a good source of fiber, potassium, calcium, and antioxidants.
 A 2009 study of 12 different sweeteners found that date sugar has the highest antioxidant content.
+2020 research confirmed that dates are high in anthocyanins, a pigment found in dark berries and fruit that’s chock full of antioxidants.
 This nutrient profile makes whole dates a great option to satisfy a sweet tooth.

 Dates also make a terrific alternative for refined sugar in sauces and desserts.
 You can easily blend whole dates into a batter or liquid.
 Companies make this process even easier by selling date paste, date syrup, and date sugar (which is made from dehydrated and ground dates).
 Since these options still have the same nutrients found in whole dates it makes for a very healthy sugar alternative.